informatica-unica/lip/expr/boolexpr/README.md

 ;;
 ```

+To make it more interesting for you, the provided files contain bugs and missing definitions that you need to fix in order to make the project fully work.
+Solve the tasks in order as you read on.

 ## Project setup

 To start, create a new project named `boolexpr` by launching the following command from the `expr` directory: